 TK-12 Public Education.
 A key part to California's pandemic recovery is the transformation of our public education system, and significant investments in California's children and our shared futures.
-The June 28 Budget Package includes record spending for schools, over \$21,000 in perstudent spending, total Proposition 98 funding of \$93.7 billion, and various initiatives to change the culture of public education including:
+In addition to TK expansion listed above, the Legislature's Version includes over \$21,000 per-student spending and various initiatives to change the culture of public education including:

-- Universal Transitional Kindergarten.
-Adopts universal Transitional Kindergarten (TK) as part of a mixed delivery system, phasing in expanded age eligibility to full implementation in 2025-26 and rebenching the Proposition 98 Guarantee to provide ongoing funding for the TK expansion of approximately \$2.7 billion at full implementation.
-By the 2025-26 school year, all California four-year olds will have an option to attend preschool in the year before kindergarten, including a Universal Transitional Kindergarten option in all local school districts. - Community Schools.
-Provides \$3 billion one-time Proposition 98 to launch a statewide initiative to build accessible community wellness and student health hubs on over 1,000 school campuses.
+- ➤ Community Schools.
+Provides \$2 billion to launch a statewide initiative to build accessible community wellness and student health hubs on over 1,000 school campuses.
 The Community School model addresses students' and their families' most critical health and service needs, to support students in academic success.
-The budget package adds universal meals to the education model, allowing all students who need a healthy breakfast or lunch at school, to receive one, year round at their local school. - Expanded Learning.
-The standard schedule for public schools often does not met the needs of working families.
-The June 28 Budget Package creates an Expanded Learning program to provide funding for afterschool and summer school enrichment programing targeted at low-income students.
-In 2021-22, the budget provides \$1 billion ongoing Proposition 98, and \$753.1 million one-time Proposition 98 funds, growing to \$5 billion ongoing Proposition 98 funding at full implementation for all classroom-based local educational agencies. - Special Education.
-Provides \$396 million in ongoing Proposition 98 General Fund to increase the statewide base rate for the special education formula and \$260 million ongoing Proposition 98 to fund specified services for children ages 3-5 years old.
-In addition, one-time funds of \$550 million Proposition 98 are provided to invest in increased support for special education alternative dispute resolution and learning recovery supports for special education students associated with impacts due to the COVID-19 pandemic. - Career and College Readiness.
-Doubles high school student access to career and college-prep coursework and training. - School Nutrition.
-Launches the Universal School Meals Program, with an increase in state meal reimbursements by \$54 million in the 2021-22 fiscal year and \$650 million ongoing Proposition 98 funding beginning in 2022-23, to cover the costs of offering breakfast and lunch for all students.
+The Legislative Version adds universal meals to the education model, allowing all students who need a healthy breakfast or lunch at school, to receive one, year round at their local school. - ➤ Expanded Learning.
+Builds upon the Governor's vision for expanding after school and summer options with \$1 billion in ongoing program support, and \$2.3 billion in one-time funding, for free after school and summer options for all low-income students through the 2022-23 school year.
+This improves the standard schedule for public schools to better meet the needs of working families - ➤ Special Education.
+Provides ongoing special education funding to increase the statewide base rate for the special education formula and fund special education services for children ages 3-5 years old.
+In addition, one-time funds of over \$1 billion are provided for to invest in increased support for special education learning loss and increasing support for inclusive practices. - ➤ Career and College Readiness.
+Doubles high school student access to career and college-prep coursework and training.